-Lilac bushes are beloved for their large clusters of fragrant florets and for their fragrance, so growing them several feet above your head is a waste.
+Since lilac bushes are grown for their fragrance, growing them several feet above your head can be a waste.
 If you have to look up at a 20-foot lilac bush to see your blooms, then it’s time to prune it down – the right way.

-Remember: once you let your lilac bush grow much taller than you, it’s going to be difficult to tame it.
+Remember: once you let your lilac bush grow much taller than you, it’s going to be difficult to tame.
 It will be far more work-intensive to prune a 15 to 30 foot bush than it would be to prune one that sits at 6 or 8 feet tall.

 LILACS – WHEN TO PRUNE

-Timing is one of the most important factors when pruning lilac bushes.
-Once your bush reaches 6 feet tall, yearly pruning should become one of your must-do gardening tasks.
-Your lilac bush will reach this height after few years of being planted.
+Timing is one of the most important factors in pruning lilac bushes.
+Once your bush reaches 6 feet tall, yearly pruning should definitely become one of your must-do gardening tasks.
+Your lilac bush will reach this height after a few years worth of growth.

-Thankfully, when it comes to lilacs when to prune is not a difficult thing to master.
-You should always prune lilacs as soon as your blooms have finished blooming for the year.
+Thankfully, when it comes to lilacs when to prune is not a difficult thing to master – your basically deadheading the flowers after they’re done blooming.
+You should always prune lilacs as soon as your blooms have turned brown, because this means they’re done for the year and will now have to start getting ready for next year’s show.

 The best way to tell is by quickly observing the color and texture of the blooms: have the blooms lost their color?
 Are they turning brown?
 Do they feel crispy when you touch them?
-If the answer is yes, then they’re done blooming.
-They will definitely NOT look as vibrant as these purple beauties do, below.
+If you’ve answered yes, then your lilac bush is done blooming.
+The blooms will definitely NOT look as vibrant as they did when they started to flower.
+This lilac bush, for instance, is still flowering.

 Since there are literally hundreds of lilac varieties and hybrids, it’s difficult to generalize blooming times.

-For instance, some hybrids have been created to thrive in zones that have warmer Winters, such as the “Lavender Lady” variety, which can be grown successfully in zone 9 (Yes, that’s you, So-Cal!).
+For instance, some hybrids have been created to thrive in zones that have warmer Winters, such as the “Lavender Lady” variety, which can be grown successfully in zone 9 (Yes, that’s you, So-Cal!), and thus has an earlier bloom time than lilacs that are grown in colder zones.